Jim Burns (basketball): Early life and basketball career

-He was selected by the Chicago Bulls in the fourth round (34th pick overall) of the 1967 NBA Draft.
+He was selected by the Chicago Bulls in the fourth round (34th pick overall) of the 1967 NBA draft.
 He played only three games with the Bulls during the 1967–68 season where he teamed with fellow McLeansboro native Jerry Sloan.
 Burns also played for the Dallas Chaparrals (1967–68) in the ABA for 33 games.

+Legal and political careers

-Following his short professional basketball career, Burns returned to Northwestern, earning his law degree.
-While in private practice, he was also active in Democratic politics, running unsuccessfully for Lieutenant Governor of Illinois in 1990.
+Following his short professional basketball career, Burns returned to Northwestern, earning his Juris Doctor degree.
+He first worked as a federal prosecutor from 1971 until 1978, eventually serving as the chief of the criminal litigation division.
+Moving to work in private practice, he was also active in Democratic politics.
+He was selected by Neil Hartigan to be his running mate as Lieutenant Governor of Illinois in the 1990 election.
+He was chosen because his legal experience would help bolster Hartigan's commitment to battle against alcohol and drug use in Illinois schools.

 In 1992, he was appointed the U.S. attorney for the Northern District of Illinois.
 He replaced Fred Foreman in the position.
 His investigations of and prosecutions for political corruption gained him public recognition and popularity.
 It has also been claimed that those same things antagonized many powerful Democrats, so that his 1998 campaign for governor was not strongly supported.
-Despite his popularity and the Republicans' admission that he was the candidate they most feared, Burns finished a distant fourth of six candidates.
+Despite his popularity and the Republicans' admission that he was the candidate they most feared, Burns finished fourth out of six candidates.
+During the campaign, he enjoyed early support from then-Speaker Michael J. Madigan.

 In April 2000, Illinois Secretary of State Jesse White appointed Burns as his inspector general, a position he held until his death.
 Burns died on December 11, 2020, at the age of 75.

+Personal life

+He is the father of actress Heather Burns.